U+00A4

 On Windows, hold the Alt key and type Alt 0164 on the numeric keypad, then release Alt.
 Copying the ¤ from this page is quicker and works on any device.

-Does the generic currency sign symbol work everywhere?
+Can I use the generic currency sign symbol in HTML and CSS?

 Related symbols